Trustworthy Transfer Learning: A Survey: Knowledge Transferability

 \subsubsection{Transferability on Graph Data}

-Graph data is being generated across a variety of application domains, ranging from bioinformatics~\shortcite{MPNN} to e-commerce~\shortcite{GRADE}, from protein-protein interaction prediction~\shortcite{GraphSAGE} to social network analysis~\shortcite{GIN}.
-To capture the complex structure of graph data, graph neural networks (GNNs)~\shortcite{ScarselliGTHM09,DefferrardBV16} have been introduced to encode the nodes within the graphs into low-dimensional vector representations.
-It is shown~\shortcite{zhang2019graph} that there are two major learning paradigms for GNNs: spectral-based~\shortcite{GCN,DefferrardBV16} and spatial-based GNNs~\shortcite{GraphSAGE,GIN,MPNN}.
-Recently, the transferability of spectral and spatial GNNs has been studied by exploring whether GNNs are transferable across graphs of varying sizes and topologies~\shortcite{WNN,GRADE}.
+Graph data is being generated across a variety of application domains, ranging from bioinformatics~\cite{MPNN} to e-commerce~\cite{GRADE}, from protein-protein interaction prediction~\cite{GraphSAGE} to social network analysis~\cite{GIN}.
+To capture the complex structure of graph data, graph neural networks (GNNs)~\cite{ScarselliGTHM09,DefferrardBV16} have been introduced to encode the nodes within the graphs into low-dimensional vector representations.
+It is shown~\cite{zhang2019graph} that there are two major learning paradigms for GNNs: spectral-based~\cite{GCN,DefferrardBV16} and spatial-based GNNs~\cite{GraphSAGE,GIN,MPNN}.
+Recently, the transferability of spectral and spatial GNNs has been studied by exploring whether GNNs are transferable across graphs of varying sizes and topologies~\cite{WNN,GRADE}.
 In this survey, we focus on understanding the transferability of GNNs in node-level graph learning tasks.
 Note that the key challenge to theoretically understand the transferability of GNNs is to measure the distribution shifts of two graphs.
-As illustrated in Figure~\ref{fig:graph_transfer}, the distribution shifts between source and target graphs are generally induced by the joint probabilities $\mathrm{P}_S(X, G, Y)$ and $\mathrm{P}_T(X, G, Y)$, where $X, G, Y$ denote the input node attributes, topology structure, and output class labels, respectively.
-Specifically, the transferability of spectral GNNs leverages the graph limits, e.g., graphon~\shortcite{WNN,maskey2023transferability} or graphop~\shortcite{LeJ23}, to determine if two graphs represent the same underlying structure as the number of nodes goes to infinity.
-In contrast, the transferability of spatial GNNs typically relies on the empirical distribution differences of node representations in a latent embedding space learned by GNNs~\shortcite{GRADE,YouCWS23}.
+As illustrated in Fig.~\ref{fig:graph_transfer}, the distribution shifts between source and target graphs are generally induced by the joint probabilities $\mathrm{P}_S(X, G, Y)$ and $\mathrm{P}_T(X, G, Y)$, where $X, G, Y$ denote the input node attributes, topology structure, and output class labels, respectively.
+Specifically, the transferability of spectral GNNs leverages the graph limits, e.g., graphon~\cite{WNN,maskey2023transferability} and graphop~\cite{LeJ23}, to determine if two graphs represent the same underlying structure as the number of nodes goes to infinity.
+In contrast, the transferability of spatial GNNs typically relies on the empirical distribution differences of node representations in a latent embedding space learned by GNNs~\cite{GRADE}.